koaning/baseliner/README.md

 # baseliner

-The goal of baseliner is to ...
+The goal of baseliner is to have very basic models that can serve as a nice baseline for all your ML endeavours.
+It is nice to be able to have a baseline that you can beat.

 [![Travis build status](https://travis-ci.org/koaning/baseliner.svg?branch=master)](https://travis-ci.org/koaning/baseliner)